Table of Contents

 The key advantages of biller-direct payment systems are:

 - Electronic consumer dispute resolution can reduce time spent on disputes.
-Given 50% of all customer service calls go unresolved, reductions in calls is likely to improve customer satisfaction
+Given 50% of all customer service calls go unresolved, reductions in calls are likely to improve customer satisfaction

 The disadvantages of biller-direct payment systems are: